Nonnative Species Permit Applications and Information

 Conditional/Prohibited/Nonnative species permit (CSP) applications:

-Permit applications may be submitted by email to NonnativePermitApps@MyFWC.com or by mail to the Wildlife Impact Management Section, 620 South Meridian Street, Tallahassee, Florida 32399-1600.
+Permit applications may be submitted by email to NonnativePermitApps@MyFWC.com or by mail to the Florida Fish and Wildlife Conservation Commission Wildlife Impact Management Section, 620 South Meridian Street, Tallahassee, Florida 32399-1600.

 - Possession of Prohibited Species for Personal Use

 - Possession of Conditional Species for Commercial Import/Export Business